davidyaha/graphql-redis-subscriptions/README.md

 ## Creating the Redis Client

 The basic usage is great for development and you will be able to connect to a Redis server running on your system seamlessly.
-For production usage, it is recommended to send a Redis client from the using code and pass in any options you would like to use. e.g: Connection retry strategy.
+For production usage, it is recommended to pass a redis client (like ioredis) to the RedisPubSub constructor.
+This way you can control all the options of your redis connection, for example the connection retry strategy.

 ```javascript
 import { RedisPubSub } from 'graphql-redis-subscriptions';